Substancia/SaarthiAI_React_client/README.md

+# Audio analyzer with ReactJS and Wavesurfer.js

+Uses Wavesurfer.js for rendering waveforms and playing music.
+Custom hand-written trim-functionality.

+Written as assignment for Saarthi.ai recruitments.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).